kstolzenberg/cycling-guide/README.md

 ### Why
 A collection of local insights based on my own personal knowledge -- combining places, social groups and behaviors into a single view.
-Existing apps (Maps, IG) only shows a slice of this multi-dimensional information.
+Existing apps (Maps, IG) only shows a siloed slice of this information.
 AI enables more personalized, curated software.

 ### How
 - Styled and built a custom map with Claude Chat